|The Spanish Synagogue (panělská synagoga) in Prague is often described as the most beautiful synagogue in Europe.|

 In addition to hosting regular religious services, the Spanish Synagogue houses a permanent exhibition, 'Jews in the Bohemian Lands', which chronicles the past 200 years of the Jewish people in the area.

 Following renovation, the Spanish Synagogue is a beautiful building once more.
-You can enter it by purchasing a ticket for the Jewish Museum, which also includes admission to other historical monuments in the Jewish Quarter.
+You can enter it by purchasing a ticket for the Jewish Museum, which also includes admission to other historic monuments in the Jewish Quarter.

 Alternatively, book the Jewish Quarter Tour, which includes a visit to the synagogue.